About Us

 In 1923, the two-room schoolhouse was sold at auction and Kelloggsville built its first brick building.
 It consisted of two classrooms.
 The area continued to grow, and in 1925, Kelloggsville changed from a primary school to a graded school and four more rooms were added.
 By 1927, the structure at 4779 South Division was completed after adding eight more classrooms.
 In 1936, the first High School was built at 23 Jean Street.
 Kelloggsville had its first twelfth-grade graduation in 1938.

-The late 30’s also brought about the first sports teams at the school.
-Football, basketball, and baseball were the first sports.
-Kelloggsville celebrated many successful seasons through the late 1940s winning several championships in the Barkenall League with Mr. Russell Formsma coaching almost every sport for many years.
+Football, basketball, and baseball were some of the first sports at Kelloggsville.
+Kelloggsville celebrated many successful seasons through the late 1940s, winning several championships in the Barkenall League with Mr. Russell Formsma coaching almost every sport for many years.

 John Tynan -First Superintendent